AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 Not all patients engage with SMS at the same time.
 A working parent might only check messages during lunch breaks.
 A shift worker might be unavailable during standard business hours.
 A patient with a chronic illness affecting energy levels might have windows of better cognitive function.

 AI systems analyze individual patient response patterns over time and predict the window when that specific patient is most likely to engage with a message.
-Studies show this can increase engagement rates from 70-80% to 85-92%, which translates directly to improved follow-through on clinical instructions.
+Sending at the time an individual patient actually reads messages tends to improve response rates, which in turn supports follow-through on clinical instructions.
+Measure the lift against your own baseline rather than a published figure.

 Intelligent Message Personalization Beyond Demographics